andreaHG/react-gif-search/README.md

 ## React Gif Search

-A basic gif search to practice using APIs
+A basic gif search engine to practice using APIs